Olde English (Babydoll) Southdown Lambs

 Our Flock

 Some of the hardest workers on our farm are our flock of babydoll sheep who tirelessly work to keep down the grass in between our fruit and nut trees, and gobble down any fallen fruit they come across in the process.
 Fortunately for us, they are very willing workers who are more than glad to do this service for us.
 In return for their assistance, we make sure to always provide them with fresh grass, water, shelter, and minerals and keep them as happy and healthy as can be, and keep their hooves and wool trimmed as needed.
-As of February 2021, we currently have 19 sheep in our flock - 16 ewes, two ewe lambs, one wether, and one ram.
-Our ram and about half our ewes are registered with Babydoll Southdown Sheep Breeders Association (BSSBA).
+As of April 2024, we currently have 28 sheep in our flock - 25 ewes, one wether, and two rams.
+Our rams and most of our ewes are registered with Babydoll Southdown Sheep Breeders Association (BSSBA) and Babydoll Sheep Registry Associtation (BSRA).
 Because we have both unregistered and registered ewes, we have both registered and unregistered lambs for sale.

 Orchard Sheep